Zeniel06/CW2025/README.md

 - GameController has a standard 10 by 20 visible playfield with left and right movement and brick rotation that are mapped to the keyboard controls, ensuring smooth gameplay.

 #### **2. Brick Rotation and Randomization**
 - Every new brick that spawns comes from RandomBrickGenerator and BrickRotator preserves each orientation.
-ViewData then feeds the current and next brick to the preview panels.
+ViewData then feeds the current brick and next 4 upcoming bricks to the preview panels.

 #### **3. Ghost Blocks and Hard-Drop**
 - `calculateGhostPosition` creates a live outline of where the brick is going to land